twitter/scoot/scheduler/server/README.md

 It may be the case that some classes are under-utilizing their entitlements, but other classes have more tasks than their entitlement.
-When this happens, the algorithm allows the 'over entitlement' classes to run tasks on more than their entitled number of workers, in effect _loaning_ workers from classes under-utilizing their entitlement to the classes
-with more tasks than their entitlement.
+When this happens, the algorithm allows the 'over entitlement' classes to run tasks on more than their entitled number of workers, the classes under-utilizing their entitlement are,in effect, _loaning_ workers from to the classes with more tasks than their entitlement.

-The algorithm normalizes the load %s to the classes with waiting tasks and allocates the unused workers as per these normalized percents.
+The loan part of the algorithm normalizes the load %s to the classes with waiting tasks and allocates the unused workers as per these normalized percents.
 If the _loan_ amount for a class is larger than the number of waiting tasks in that class, there will still be unallocated workers after processing each class.
 When this happens the algorithm repeats the loan computation re-normalizing the %s to the classes with waiting tasks and allocating the still unallocated workers.
 The iteration finishes when all unallocated workers have been assigned to a class or when all the classes waiting tasks